 In preeclamptic patients in the same study above, brain size was significantly smaller than in healthy participants, both before and after delivery, for reasons currently unknown.

-However, at least one study determined one part of the brain that may increase in size.
+In contrast, at least one study determined one part of the brain that may increase in size.
 A study published in June 2021 compared the brains of 14 healthy women between immediate postpartum (within 1–2 days of childbirth) and late postpartum (at 4–6 weeks after childbirth) and revealed increases of the amygdala, but among different subareas.
 The authors noted these findings might reflect "adaptations of the mother's brain tuning into the distinct and ever-changing needs of a newborn" either as a cause or consequence (the amygdala plays a role in the regulation of emotion).

 The brain does not appear to get more or less blood flow than before pregnancy.
 Researchers theorize that learning how the brain stays somewhat normal could be very valuable in preventing and treating pregnancy-related disorders, such as preeclampsia and eclampsia, which also affect the brain.